schmaustech/ceph-on-hosted-cluster-blog/README.md

 At this point we have a fully functional OpenShift Data Foundation cluster providing block, object and filesystem storage for any applications that require it.

-## OpenShift Containerized Virtualization
+## OpenShift Virtualization

-With the storage installation complete we can move onto depoying OpenShift Containerized Virtualization which will provide us the capability to run virtual machines within a container on our OpenShift hosted cluster.
+With the storage installation complete we can move onto depoying OpenShift Virtualization which will provide us the capability to run virtual machines within a container on our OpenShift hosted cluster.
 The following diagram depicts where those virtual machines might run in the environment.

 <img src="hosted4.jpeg" style="width: 800px;" border=0/>

-The first step for installing OpenShift Containerized Virtualization is to prepare custom resource yaml that will configure the namespace, operator group and subscription to install the operator.
+The first step for installing OpenShift Virtualization is to prepare custom resource yaml that will configure the namespace, operator group and subscription to install the operator.

 ~~~bash
 $ cat << EOF > ~/openshift-cnv-operator-install.yaml